kingsdigitallab/framesense/README.md

 ## Concepts

 In FrameSense your collection is broken down into a hierachy of smaller units.
 A `Collection` contains `videos`, which are made of `Clips`.
-Each Clip is a string of `Shots`.
-And each Shot is composed of a series of `Frames`.
+Each Clip is a sequence of `Shots`.
+And each Shot is composed of a series of still `Frames`.

 Each operation provided by FrameSense works at on a particular unit in that hierarchy.